steno-aarhus/sdcar/hiring/dif-project/team-leader.md

 -   Are proficient in communicating (written and oral) in English
--   Are motivated, interested, and comfortable with working on projects that have recently started and that require contributing to a diversity of tasks typical of the early stages of any initiative
+-   Are motivated, interested, and comfortable with working on projects that have recently started and that require contributing to a diverse set of tasks typical of the early stages of any initiative

 And we prefer, but don’t require, that you: